mqnc/pyend/README.md

 ## Why is that useful?

 Because it is also a formatter.
-It can automatically convert indentation-based code (both the file you are working on as well as the clipboard) into keyword-delimited code.
+You can convert indentation-based code (both the file you are working on as well as the clipboard) into keyword-delimited code.
 You can then paste away and afterwards reformat your file automatically instead of manually.

 ## Hasn't this been done before?